Why Do We Get Mad at People for No Reason?

-There are instances in our lives when we get so much angry that we sometimes forget every single ethics of our lives.
+There are instances in our lives when we get so angry that we sometimes forget every single ethic of our lives.
 As a result of which we ended up in guilt for our entire lives.
 Being a teacher, I also experience this behaviour in my students during my sessions.
 At first, I always blame my lesson plan for being bored or not engaging enough for my students.
-However, after reading handful of studies, couple of, or I can more than 10s of, counselling session with students and their parents I concluded that not always teacher’s lesson plan is held responsible for students’ irritated behaviour.
-The question is what makes so much turbulent on anyone, or with our loved ones, that we hurt them so badly because of our attitude?
+However, after reading a handful of studies, couple of, or I can more than 10s of, counselling sessions with students and their parents, I concluded that not always teacher’s lesson plan is held responsible for students’ irritating behaviour.
+The question is, what makes so much turbulence on anyone or with our loved ones that we hurt them so badly because of our attitude?

 According to Healthline, Anger comes from a variety of causes and can vary situation wise.
 Some collective anger causes include:

 - personal problems, such as missing a promotion at work or relationship difficulties